Fund for Sufferings

 Application: Requests including any relevant documentation may be made to [email protected].
 Requests may be submitted by the potential recipient directly, and may also be made on behalf of that person(s) by their local meeting or by another person aware of the need.
 In some cases, the Clerk of the Permanent Board may approach potential recipients without receiving a request.

-Distribution: Funds will be disbursed upon approval by the Clerk of the Permanent Board, who will determine eligibility and appropriateness of requests in consultation, as needed, with members of the NEYM Faith in Action Committee and others closely connected to the witness or concerns in response to which the need arises.
+Distribution: Funds will be disbursed upon approval by the Clerk of the Permanent Board, who will determine eligibility and appropriateness of requests in consultation, as needed, with the Presiding Clerk or Yearly Meeting Secretary and others closely connected to the witness or concerns in response to which the need arises.
 If the Permanent Board Clerk is unavailable, the Presiding Clerk or Yearly Meeting Secretary may authorize disbursements.
 Disbursements will, under normal circumstances, take one to two weeks for the checks to be issued.
 To ensure a more rapid response, arrangements may be made prior to activities which might result in need of these funds.
-Review and

 Approved: Permanent Board, 17 February 2018